 In the DNS environment today, there is no accepted definition for what may constitute a variant relationship between top-level labels, nor is there a “variant management” mechanism for the top level, although such has often been proposed as a way to facilitate solutions to a particular problem.
 Several communities have indicated an urgent need for solutions in this area, to support deployment of the full range of products and services made possible by bringing IDN capabilities to the namespace.

 In the discussion of issues, the report reveals a tension between the unmistakable interest in creating greater functionality to address a range of potential variant cases, and the difficulties of using the DNS to meet these objectives.
-In proposing a clear definition of “variant” and outlining what cases are most appropriate for development of solutions, the report attempts to highlight the cost-benefit analysis that needs to be done before undertaking any implementation.
+In proposing a classification of “variant” cases and outlining what cases appear most appropriate for development of solutions, the report attempts to highlight the cost-benefit analysis that needs to be done before undertaking any implementation.

 The notion of variants is extremely compelling.
 The most aggressive sort of variant proposals require some idea of using what are strictly speaking different names in the DNS as though they are the same, or treating a pair of separate names in a way that accesses separate, but closely related, content.
 The basic problem is that, owing to the vagaries of the encoding of characters, the rendering of fonts, and various other historical facts, strings that do not match one another as far as a computer is concerned are “the same” or “exactly equivalent” to a user of some natural languages.
+Such user expectations of linkage where none occurs exist in the current space, with the result that users are surprised.
 Many discussions of variant issues appear to be based on a commonly-held assumption that making the user experience as intuitive as possible can be easily accomplished via certain adjustments to the operation of the DNS, with the outcome that users will not be surprised.

-Regardless of how tempting, however, this assumption conceals three important problems.
+Regardless of how tempting, however, the assumption that this type of expectation can be fulfilled by way of DNS configuration conceals three important problems.
 One is that “users” are not a single group.
-This issue is discussed in detail later in the report (see Section 5).
+This issue is discussed in detail later in the report (see section 5).
 The other two problems are more fundamental, and must be considered before proceeding.